Skip to Main Content

 History

-The growth of cities and factories during the Industrial Revolution was a major contributor to the decline of air quality.
-Some contaminates (pollutants) have always been with us, for instance, particulate matter (tiny solid particles) from very large fires, volcanic eruption, or dust caused by wind.
-However, human populations were not really concentrated enough, nor did the technology exist, to produce conditions that are today considered hazardous until about 200 years ago.
-The industrialization of England in the 1750s, followed by that of France in the 1830s and Germany in the 1850s, created high-density populations of millions of people who were drawn to cities to work in the smoke-belching factories, leading to huge increases in airborne pollutants.
-Work conditions in the factories were notoriously bad, and with no pollution-control or safety measures, living conditions in cities rapidly became equally bad.
+The growth of cities and factories during the Industrial Revolution was a major contributor to air quality decline.
+Some contaminants (pollutants) have always been with us, for instance, particulate matter (tiny solid particles) from large fires, volcanic eruptions, or dust caused by wind.
+However, human populations needed to be concentrated more, and the technology existed to produce conditions considered hazardous today until about 200 years ago.
+The industrialization of England in the 1750s, followed by that of France in the 1830s and Germany in the 1850s, created high-density populations of millions of people drawn to cities to work in the smoke-belching factories, leading to huge increases in airborne pollutants.
+Work conditions in the factories were notoriously bad, and with no pollution control or safety measures, living conditions in cities rapidly became equally bad.
 The severely polluted air was a major cause of respiratory and other diseases.

-Some private air pollution control was implemented in the 20th century, mainly to prevent factories from ruining their own works with corrosive and unhealthy emissions.
-The first attempt at governmental regulation was the Clean Air Act in 1955, but because environmental concerns were not considered viable economic or political issues, this act was not very effective.
+Some private air pollution control measures were implemented in the 20th century to prevent factories from ruining their work with corrosive and unhealthy emissions.
+The first attempt at governmental regulation was the Clean Air Act in 1955.
+Still, because environmental concerns were not considered viable economic or political issues, this act could have been more effective.

 Related Professions